Chris Gosling: The Challenges of Farming for Health

 We are determined to act as a closed herd farm since a lot of our mastitis problems and other diseases (e.g Johnnes) in the last two were the result of buying in cows.

 Our main approaches and tools to meet the health challenges of the farm are:

 Preventive: The main approach here is to reduce stress for the cows, this is the main and perhaps the only cause of disease.
 Quiet and gentle handling, efficient cow flow, feeding, clean water and housing are all important factors.
 We also use homeopathy as a preventive by putting doses of an appropriate remedy into the water troughs at stressful times.
 E.g. TB testing, turn out, weather changes, and also if we have a higher rate of mastitis and high cell counts.

 Homeopathy: As well as using homeopathy as a preventive treatment we use it for individual treatment.
 As farmers we have a responsibility to reduce antimicrobial resistance by using antibiotics far less frequently, reserving them for life or death situations.
 Homeopathy has really helped us to do this.
 It does require an understanding and correct training to use it on the farm.
-I completed the Homeopathy at Wellie Level course which taught me how to use my natural observational skills to find symptoms and detect changes in behaviour in the cows at stressful times and during illness which would lead to a selected remedy for them.
+I completed a farm homeopathy course which taught me how to use my natural observational skills to find symptoms and detect changes in behaviour in the cows at stressful times and during illness which would lead to a selected remedy for them.
 I feel much more confident in using it now and know that I am treating the cows in a gentle, holistic way without side effects.
 I have seen it work wonders on our cows, calves, our dog and myself.

 The use of homeopathy can also be a selling point for our products.
 Our customers will know that our products are safe, free from residues and that they have come from animals that have been cared for in a holistic manner.